cournape/talkbox/doc/src/spectral.rst

 .. htmlonly::
         .. image:: examples/periodogram_1.png

-The number of points used for the FFT is quite high to highlight the lobe, artefact of the rectangular window.
+The number of points used for the FFT has been set high to highlight the lobe, artefact of the rectangular window.

 .. autofunction:: scikits.talkbox.spectral.basic.periodogram